chucktilbury/Kata/README.md

 #####################
 #
-# This specifies whether the funciton is virtual or not and also accepts the
+# This specifies whether the function is virtual or not and also accepts the
-# 'funciton' keyword which is ignored.
+# 'function' keyword which is ignored.
 The word function exists to allow an
 # array of functions to be generated.
 So, it's a reference type, not a
 # definition type.
-But it seems good to allow it to be specificed for calrity
+But it seems good to allow it to be specified for clarity
 # when declaring or defining a function.
 Both the virtual and the function
 # keywords are optional and can appear in any order.
 However, they can only
 # appear once.